app1606/rag_question_test_task/README.md

 scripts/index_creation.py
 scripts/index_model_evaluation.py
 ```
 have to be added to the content folder along with the files mentioned before.
 It takes around 12 minutes to run the whole notebook on CPU.
+In both cases it's enough to just run the notebook.

 ## Conclusions